Designed to earn the ENERGY STAR: eligibility rules and requirements

 Timeframe to Apply

-- The AOR must submit the Designed to Earn the ENERGY STAR application to EPA within 60 days of the date on the SED I genera ted by Portfolio Manager.
+- The Architect of Record must submit the Designed to Earn the ENERGY STAR application to EPA within 60 days of the date on the Statement of Energy Design Intent (SEDI) generated by Portfolio Manager.

 - The Construction Documents are at least 95% completed for the design project, except for “core and shell" projects.

 - Designed to Earn the ENERGY STAR applications may be submitted during the construction phase of the project.

 - Newly constructed buildings that are occupied and generating utility bills are NOT eligible for Designed to Earn the ENERGY STAR.

 - Core and shell projects for a commercial real estate developed property are eligible for Designed to Earn the ENERGY STAR.
 The estimated energy use calculations for the anticipated building function are entered into Portfolio Manager.